City Mayor council tax letter

 Council tax helps pay for essential services provided by Leicester City Council, Leicestershire Police and Crime Commissioner, and the Combined Fire Authority.

-- This comes on top of big cuts to our budgets because of “austerity”.
-Our government grant in 2020 was over £100 million less than it was in 2010.
+- Between 2010 and 2020 we had to make big cuts to our services because of the Government’s austerity programme.
+Our government grant in 2020 was over £100 million per year less than it was in 2010.

-For years, the Government has accepted the need to review the way social care is paid for.
-However, instead of doing so, they have again expected councils to increase taxes.
-As a result, like many large councils, Leicester will be increasing its tax this year by 5%.
-The Fire Authority is increasing its share of tax by 2%, and the Police and Crime Commissioner is increasing his share by 6.4%.
-This means total tax will increase by 5.1%.
+Leicester City Council will be increasing its tax this year by 3%, 1% of which is to support social care.
+The Combined Fire Authority is increasing its share of tax by 7.2%, and the Police and Crime Commissioner is increasing his share by 4.0%.
+This means total tax will increase by 3.3%.

 Sir Peter Soulsby, City Mayor